carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 One should notice that there is a side effect of using `nan` instead of `0` to represent the missing data: the data type of the `DataArray` was changed from integers to float.
 This need to be taken into consideration when the data type matters in your application.

 ## Raster Bands
-So far we looked into a single band raster, i.e. the `B09` band of a Sentinel-2 scene.
-However, to get an overview of the scene, one may also want to visualize the true-color thumbnail of the region.
+So far we looked into a single band raster, i.e. the `nir09` band of a Sentinel-2 scene.
+However, to get a smaller, non georeferenced version of the scene, one may also want to visualize the true-color thumbnail of the region.
 This is provided as a multi-band raster -- a raster dataset that contains more than one band.

 ![Multi-band raster image](../fig/E06-07-single_multi_raster.png)

-The `overview` asset in the Sentinel-2 scene is a multiband asset.
-Similar to `B09`, we can load it by:
+The `thumbnail` asset in the Sentinel-2 scene is a multiband asset.
+Similar to `nir09`, we can load it by:
 ~~~
-raster_ams_overview = rioxarray.open_rasterio(items[0].assets['overview'].href)
+raster_ams_thumbnail = rioxarray.open_rasterio(items[0].assets['thumbnail'].href)
-raster_ams_overview
+raster_ams_thumbnail
 ~~~
 {: .language-python}
 ~~~